joBr99/nspanel-lovelace-ui/README.md

 `tMR` | True | list | White | `[R, G, B]`
 `autoWeather` | True | boolean | false | Set to `true` to enable weather icons to change depending on state e.g. blue for rainy.
 Any custom colors in `tMainIcon` `tF1Icon` `tF2Icon` `tF3Icon` `tF4Icon` take precedence.

 If `autoWeather: true` is set.
-You may also override the default color mapping for any valid weather state provided by homeassistant e.g. `rainy: [50, 50, 255]` or `sunny: [255, 255, 0]`
+You may also overwrite the default color mapping for any valid weather state provided by homeassistant e.g. `rainy: [50, 50, 255]` or `sunny: [255, 255, 0]`

 Specify colours as red green and blue values from 0-255 e.g. `[255, 0, 0]` for red or `[0, 0, 255]` for blue.
 These are translated internally to RGB565 (note that this has lower color depth so the colours may not appear the same).
 Also note that the screen has a low contrast ratio, so colors look sigificantly different at full display brightness and lowest brightness.